Mindanao Young Leaders Programme

 - Practical workshops on organisational development, project management as well as communication, facilitation, and leadership skills.

-- The opportunity to explore your own special interest with access to a personal mentor and visits to organisations and experts working in your particular field
+- The opportunity to explore an individual special interest topic with access to a personal mentor and visits to organisations and experts

 - The opportunity to develop and implement an action project